Help us match you with local pros in your area

 Ductwork Cleaning | $376-$939 |

-Request estimates from at least three HVAC companies.
+Request estimates from at least three HVAC providers.
 Describe your issues and ask if technicians can inspect your system in person.
-Review each company's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
-Avoid companies that pressure you or demand payment before work.
+Review each company's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid contractors that pressure you or demand payment before work.

-Choose an HVAC company with skilled technicians who have proper licensing and experience.
-In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
+It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled on a state-by-state basis.
+All other licensing requirements are handled at the state level.

-Always make sure you know the details of your project.
-For HVAC repairs, your provider should specify which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are done to ensure that it’s working properly.
-When getting a replacement, ask your contractor to explain the new HVAC system estimated installation time, model, brand, features, and energy efficiency.
-Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should detail the specific parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
+When replacing your HVAC, have the contractor explain the new features, estimated installation time, brand, model, and energy efficiency.
+Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Generally, your HVAC system should be inspected twice a year.
-After that inspection, your technician will tell you what, if any, services are needed.
-You should also call a technician if you notice any new issues, such as unusual smells, leaks, or strange noises.
+Typically, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what services are needed.
+You should also have an inspection if you notice any new issues, such as strange noises, leaks, or unusual smells.
 If you have ductwork in your home, it should be serviced every few years.

 The best times to have your HVAC system inspected are during the spring and fall.
-Technicians are generally less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically gets the most use.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

-It takes around one to three days to have your HVAC system installed or replaced.
-If you need just a furnace or a single air conditioning unit, this may take anywhere from a few hours up to two days.
-This timeline can be influenced by the size of your house, the accessibility of your system, and any new issues your technician runs into.
+It takes between one and three days to have your HVAC system installed or replaced.
+If you need just a furnace or a single air conditioning unit, this might take between half a day and two days.
+This timeline will be determined by the size of your house, how easily accessible your system is, and any issues your technician runs into.

 Usually, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer financing, you may consider taking out a loan on your own.
-Be sure to speak with a financial advisor and your HVAC company to determine what options are available and appropriate for your situation.
+If your HVAC company doesn't offer financing, you could consider taking out a loan on your own.
+Be sure to speak with your HVAC company and a financial advisor to determine what options are available and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: